btigi/wallicons/readme.md

 wallicons is a command line application and should be run from a terminal session.
 The application has several commands:

-wallpaper --file [filename] --style [style]
+wallpaper --file [filename] --monitor [id]

-Set `file` as the desktop wallpaper in the style specified by `style`.
-Style defaults to Centered if not specified.
+Set `file` as the desktop wallpaper on the monitor specified by `monitor` parameter.
+Monitor ids are 1-indexed, matching the monitor ids in the Windows Display settings app.
+A monitor id of 0 is treated as 'full desktop' and spans all monitors.

 save
 --file [filename]